datasciencecampus/consultation_nlp/docs/aqa/assumptions_caveats.md

 One of the potential challenges of using this method is that it can auto-correct words or phrases which are unknown to the pre-defined dictionary (e.g. DfE) or fail to adapt to words which are more or less likely in a specific context e.g. amin data -> main data, when it most probably is refering to admin data.

-There are ways for us to override the spelling corrector.
-We have added a section called business_terminology in the config.yaml file, which allows us to add new words, or override existing word frequencies, so that some words are more likely to come out on top.
-But on average, the spell checker works correctly 70% of the time, according to Norvigs article.
+To override the preset word dictionary, we have added json file in the src directory called `spelling_words.json`.
+This file contains key value pairs, where the word is the key, and the value corrosponds to the word frequency.
+Higher frequency words are more likely to get selected if there are similar distance matches.
+According to Norvigs article, this method achieves a 70% correction rate.